go-kratos/go-kratos.dev/src/content/docs/blades/get-started/runstream.md

+---
+title: " Blades Streaming Calls"
+---
-# 🌊 Streaming Calls
+# 🌊Streaming Calls
-Streaming calls (Streaming) are an API communication mode that returns data as it is generated.
-Unlike the traditional "wait for the complete response before returning" approach, streaming interfaces send data in chunks (chunks) to the client in real-time as the server generates the content, allowing the client to process and display it immediately.
+Streaming is an API communication mode that returns data while generating it.
+Unlike the traditional approach of "waiting for the complete response before returning," streaming interfaces send data in chunks to the client in real-time as the server generates the content, allowing the client to process and display it immediately.

     Features: Low perceived latency, memory-friendly, real-time feedback.
-    Suitable for: Chatbots, code completion, real-time translation, pre-processing for speech synthesis, and other scenarios that require high "immediacy".
+    Applicable to: Chatbots, code completion, real-time translation, pre-processing for speech synthesis, and other scenarios with high requirements for "immediacy."

-## 🚀 Code Example
+## 🚀Code Example

 ### Prerequisites
     1. Install Blades: `go get github.com/go-kratos/blades`
-    2. Configure the model provider (e.g., OpenAI): Set the environment variables `OPENAI_API_KEY` and `OPENAI_BASE_URL`
+    2. Configure a model provider (e.g., OpenAI): Set environment variables `OPENAI_API_KEY` and `OPENAI_BASE_URL`

 ```Go
 package main